-Flavored vape products temporarily banned by state board of health, to chants of ‘shame’
+Flavored vape products temporarily banned by Washington state board of health, to chants of ‘shame’

 “A lot of kids think they are safe but this isn’t true,” she told the board.
 “These companies want us to become addicted.”

 The crowd became more boisterous as the public comment period chugged along, cheering emphatically for the vape store owners and customers who testified.
-When an eighth-grader from Eckstein Middle School in Seattle spoke in favor of the emergency ban she was booed from the back of the ballroom.
+When an eighth-grader from Eckstein Middle School in Seattle spoke in favor of the emergency ban, she was booed from the back of the ballroom.
 The boos were greeted by pleas from other pro-vaping attendees to be respectful of everyone speaking.

-DOH released a free app last week to help stop vaping, targeted toward teenagers and young adults.
+The DOH released a free app last week to help stop vaping, targeted toward teenagers and young adults.
 The app teaches users how to deal with cravings and achieve goals on the path to quitting.
 App users go through 10 lessons that provide tips on dealing with cravings.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.